by Caitlin Reid

 Valerian Root and melatonin are the most studied non-prescription sleep supplements on the market.
 Valerian Root, when used in conjunction with hops, has a mild sedative effect, making it a popular natural option.
 Both Valerian and Hops boost the production of GABA, a relaxing brain chemical that helps promote sleep as well as reduce anxiety.
 While the taste isn’t great, the actions are cited as being similar to those of popular prescription sleep aids.
 Research on Valerian shows:

-- Compared with the placebo, Valerian extract resulted in a statistically significant subjective improvement in time required to fall asleep.
+- Compared with the placebo, Valerian extract resulted in a statistically significant subjective improvement in the time required to fall asleep.

 - One study found that when participants took 450 milligrams of Valerian extract, the time it took for them to fall asleep fell from 16 to 9 minutes.